Kompagnistræde 11: 1880 census

-The property was only home to nine residents at the 1880 census.
-Ernst Durandin, a businessman (grosserer), resided on the first floor with his wife Marie Durandin, (née Schraaner) and one maid.
+The property was home to only nine residents at the 1880 census.
+Ernst Durandin, a businessman (grosserer), resided on the first floor with his wife Marie Durandin (née Schraaner) and one maid.
 Laura Marie Stummann, a women's tailor (dameskrædder), resided on the second floor with her mother Christiane Olsen (née Westergaard) and one maid.
 Ernst Ludvig Christian Tiedemann, a merchant, resided alone on the ground floor.
 Ludvig Nielsen Skotte, another retailer, resided in the basement with his wife Ida Amalie Skotte.

 Architecture

 Kompagnistræde 11 is constructed with three storeys over a walk-out basement.
 The dressed, five-bay-wide facade is finished with a projecting band above the first floor.
 The main entrance is located in the bay furthest to the right.
 It is topped by a transom window.
 The basement entrance is located in the bay furthest to the left.
 It was originally topped by a hood mould supported by corbels, a characteristic feature of Neoclassical buildings dating from the years after the Copenhagen Fire of 1795.
-The roof was replaced by a Mansard roof in 1847.
+The roof was replaced by a mansard roof in 1847.
 In recent years, it has been replaced by a pitched roof clad in red tile.

 A three-bay-long side wing extends from the rear side of the building along the northeast side of a small courtyard.
-A canted corner bay imrpoves the integration of the front wing and the side wing.
+A canted corner bay improves the integration of the front wing and the side wing.
 The building at the far end of the courtyard is the rear side of the rear wing of Snaregade 10.
 The courtyard is separated from that of Kompagnistræde 13 by a wall.